 Visitors to this area can also explore further afield as York is central to exploring the best of the rest; Go Ape at Dalby Forest, the Air Museum and Castle Howard, one of England's most magnificent stately homes.

 This is a charming apartment set in the wonderful, historic city of York, ideal for a trip that will linger long in the memory.

 All first floor.
 Two bedrooms: 1 x double, 1 x twin.
-Bathroom with bath, shower over, basin and WC.
+Bathroom with bath, shower over, basin, WC and heated towel rail.
 Open plan living area with kitchen, dining area and sitting area.